SALE

 If you make reservations or collect payment on behalf of a limited lodging operator, you need a Limited Lodging and Hotels Booking Agent License.

-Both property owners and tenants engaging in rental arbitrage can apply for these licenses with the exception of the Tenth Council District where only the homeowners are eligible.
+Both property owners and tenants engaging in rental arbitrage can apply for these licenses except in the Tenth Council District where only the homeowners are eligible.

 When a dwelling unit is rented out for the short term by a renter who calls it their primary residence, living there for over half of the year, it is defined as Visitor Accommodations.